2 months ago

 Energy Efficiency

-The induction heating system in VIM furnaces is highly energy-efficient.
-This reduces operating costs and minimizes environmental impact.
+The induction heating system is notably energy-efficient, contributing to reduced operational costs and minimized environmental impact.

 Compact Design